Lassa fever: History

 The disease was identified in Nigeria in 1969.
 It is named after the town of Lassa, where it was discovered.

-A prominent expert in the disease, Aniru Conteh, died from the disease.
+Soon after Lassa fever was documented, a nurse, a doctor, and a lab technician died after contracting it.
+A prominent expert in the disease, Aniru Conteh, also died from the disease.

 Research

 The Lassa virus is one of several viruses identified by WHO as a likely cause of a future epidemic.
 They therefore list it for urgent research and development to develop new diagnostic tests, vaccines, and medicines.

 In 2007, SIGA Technologies, studied a medication in guinea pig with Lassa fever.
 Work on a vaccine is continuing, with multiple approaches showing positive results in animal trials.
+One challenge is the lack of an ideal animal model for research on Lassa fever.